ancatut/phpki/README.md

 You may add additional users and change passwords using your browser after you have successfully installed PHPki and created your phpkipasswd file with at least one user.
 Point your browser to http://www.domain.com/phpki/admin/.

-To apply correct permissions to the storage directory, run

-	sudo bash secure-storedir.sh

 UPGRADING:
 Install and configure as if it were a first time installation (see above).